The Singapore haze makes for a blurred view of the skyline.

 myENV app is available for free on iTunes and Google Play Store.
 Source: iTunes

-Take heed of the haze health advisory by the MOH, which charts down the different precautionary measures that people should be taking.
+Take heed of the haze health advisory by the MOH, which charts the different precautionary measures that people should be taking.

 During the Singapore haze, do take note of the PSI levels and take the necessary precautions for your family’s health.
 Source: Ministry of Health.